Which Institutions Own Shares In Hannon Armstrong Sustainable Infrastructure Capital Inc. (HASI)?

 Sponsored

-The stock witnessed a 22.11% gain in the last 1 month and extending the period to 3 months gives it a -27.55%, and is 20.46% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.70% over the week and 6.19% over the month.
+The stock witnessed a 33.81% gain in the last 1 month and extending the period to 3 months gives it a -26.43%, and is -3.55% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.37% over the week and 5.64% over the month.

 Hannon Armstrong Sustainable Infrastructure Capital Inc. (HASI) Analyst Forecasts